oneapi-src/level-zero-spec/scripts/tools/PROG.rst

   * A bit-vector of ${t}_debug_event_flags_t, which can be:

-    * ${T}_DEBUG_EVENT_FLAG_NEED_ACK indicates that the event needs to be acknowledged by calling ${t}DebugAcknowledgeEvent().
+    * ${T}_DEBUG_EVENT_FLAG_NEED_ACK indicates that the event needs to be acknowledged by calling ${t}DebugAcknowledgeEvent.
       This allows tools to perform any action in response to an event and indicate their completion by acknowledging the event.

       Implementations are allowed to block reading of new events until the previous event has been acknowledged.
       If an implementation allows reading further events, it must allow acknowledging events out of order.

 Following the common fields, the event object contains event-specific fields depending on the event type.